-Indoor games for rainy days are a great solution to screen time and a fun way to keep kids occupied, instead of tearing the house apart!
+Indoor games for rainy days are a great alternative to screen time, and a fun way to keep kids occupied, instead of tearing the house apart!
 We’ve listed a few of our faves to keep you calm and happy when everyone’s stuck indoors!
+Prefer to get out and about?
+Use our guide to fun indoor attractions to visit with kids.

 Indoor games for rainy days: Five fun faves